 To enable those with a right to appear to put forward their point of view and to test the case of their opponents.

 To help the committee to gather evidence and understand the relevant issues.

-- We can accept petitions if the representation is relevant.
-However, we can only attach limited weight to petitions as we cannot test the individual views.
+2. We can accept petitions if the representation is relevant.
+However, we can only attach limited weight to petitions as we cannot test individual views.

-- Where a large number of interested parties are involved, we will encourage the appointment of a spokesperson(s) to avoid duplication of evidence
+3. Where a large number of interested parties are involved, we will encourage the appointment of a spokesperson(s) to avoid duplication of evidence.

-- We may ask parties to collaborate and produce draft conditions but reassure the parties that this exercise is to save time and not because we have formed a view on the issue
+8. We may ask parties to collaborate and produce draft conditions but reassure the parties that this exercise is to save time and not because we have formed a view on the issue.

-- We will not express its view as to the merits of the application or objections before giving a decision.
-This also applied to any comments to the press or residents in the weeks or days leading up the hearing.
+9. We will not express a view as to the merits of the application or objections before giving a decision.
+This also applied to any comments to the press or residents in the weeks or days leading up to the hearing.
 We must behave and be seen to be behaving impartially.

 - from the same wards as any applications under consideration